-- 1. Select Group: CFG-MSGOUT, Key name: CFG-MSGOUT-UBX, and select the UART1 required messages. - 2.
-Add each message to the list, setting the value of each to 1.

-3. Click Send.
-See Figure 53.
+- Select Group: CFG-MSGOUT, Key name: CFG-MSGOUT-UBX, and select the UART1 required messages. - 2.
+Add each message to the list, setting the value of each to 1. - 3.
+Click Send.
+See Figure 56.

-Figure 53: u-center UBX-CFG-VALSET message view for setting the CFG-MSGOUT- configuration items for enabling the output of some recommended UBX messages
+Figure 56: u-center UBX-CFG-VALSET message view for setting the CFG-MSGOUT- configuration items for enabling the output of some recommended UBX messages

 4. To ensure all the required RTCM messages, including most importantly RTCM 1005, are being received regularly, examine the UBX-RXM-RTCM output in u-center.
-See Figure 54.
+See Figure 57.

-Figure 54: u-center UBX-RXM-RTCM view
+Figure 57: u-center UBX-RXM-RTCM view

 5. Once the receiver is receiving a valid set of RTCM messages, it should transition through 3D Fix to 3D/DGNSS to Float and, ultimately, into Fixed mode.
-See Figure 55.
+See Figure 58.

-Figure 55: u-center data view with RTK Fixed
+Figure 58: u-center data view with RTK Fixed

-- UBX-NAV-SOL is shown, however it is no longer supported on this platform. - If using a virtual reference service the receiver must be configured to output NMEA GGA messages to the u-center NTRIP client (UART1 in this example).
+If using a VRS service, the receiver must be configured to output NMEA GGA messages to the u-center NTRIP client (UART1 in this example).